16 Tweets About Finding Guys Who Want Something Serious That'll Make You Want To Cancel Dating

 When you want love, but you're a man repeller.

-When you know what “looking for something serious” REALLY means.
+When you know what “looking for something serious” really means.

 When you wonder if a serious relationship is even that great anyway.